 What is a 100g gold bar worth?

-A 100g bar holds 3.215 troy ounces of gold — about £11,574 at an illustrative gold price of £3,600 per ounce.
-The live price moves continuously; send a photo to GoldPaid for a current figure.
+A 100g bar holds 3.215 troy ounces of gold, about £11,574 at an illustrative gold price of £3,600 per ounce.
+That is an indicative melt figure, not a quote; the live price moves continuously and the firm offer follows an assay and weighing.
+Send a photo to GoldPaid for a current figure.

 Do I need the assay certificate to sell a gold bar?

-It helps but it is not essential.
-The certificate speeds up confirmation and reassures on provenance, but the bar is valued on its gold content either way.
-Keep the card if you have it.
+No, it is not essential.
+A sealed assay card makes the bar quicker to confirm and tells us where it came from, but the valuation rests on the gold content either way.
+Keep the card if you still have it.

 Is there tax on selling gold bars?

-Gold bars are not legal tender, so they are not CGT-exempt — a gain above your annual allowance may be taxable.
+Gold bars are not legal tender, so they are not CGT-exempt, and a gain above your annual allowance may be taxable.
 Investment gold is generally VAT-exempt.
 GoldPaid is not a tax adviser; check with HMRC or an accountant.

 Yes, though a 1kg bar is high-value and exceeds standard postal cover.
 We agree the appropriate, fully discussed postal arrangement with you before anything is sent.